zentestuken/get_testrail_sprint_defects/README.md

 - `singleRun` - get results for a single test run instead of a test plan
 - `runsToExclude` - which test runs to ignore when retrieving data for a test plan
 - `projectsToExclude` - defects for which Jira projects to ignore
+- `statusesToExclude` - test cases with these statuses will be ignored

 # Output
 Results are saved as a CSV file in `/output` directory.